Investment Company Governance

 - Fundamental policy changes require shareholder approval.
 A question that says "the adviser decided to change the fund's objective" is wrong: the adviser can recommend, but shareholders must vote.

-- Diversification status change triggers Section 13(a).
+- Diversification status change triggers the shareholder-vote requirement.
 Moving from diversified to non-diversified (or back) is a fundamental change.

 - Directors must be elected by shareholders at a meeting